baselkhawaja/FUTURE_DS_02/README.md

 dashboard.png (Dashboard screenshot)
 Conclusion

-This analysis highlights the major factors influencing customer churn and provides practical recommendations to improve retention.
-The insights can help businesses make data-driven decisions to reduce customer loss and improve long-term growth.
+This analysis highlights the main factors influencing customer churn and provides actionable recommendations to improve retention and support better decision-making.